 Q: How does you typical day look like ?

-I wake up in my tent around 8am.
+I wake up in my tent around 7am.
 The first thing I realize is that I am actually still on this trip.
 Since I don’t have a shower, I splash my water bottle onto my face to wake up.
-My morning ritual consists of packing up my tent while listening to some french news podcast.
+One of my morning rituals consists of packing up my tent while listening to some french news podcast.
 It reassures me that the world that I know still exists.

-After a bite of an overly dry bread I usually start biking half an hour to two hours, depending on how far the next city is.
+I usually start biking half an hour to two hours, depending on how far the next town is.
 Morning times are best because the temperature are coolest.
-I stop at some market, get some milk and oatmeal, and stuff my stomach at the next coffee place where i can charge my phone.
-That’s when I pull out my laptop and a have an hour of “normal” activity in front of a screen.
-I connect to my mailbox with a hotspot and try not to procrastinate, and keep editing those videos, pictures, or blog posts.
+I stop at some market, get some milk and oatmeal, and eat those slow carbs at the next coffee place where i can charge my phone.

 If there is an attraction nearby, like a museum or historical place, i could see it after breakfast.
 Otherwise – surprise- I start biking.
 Usually, I don’t have a set goal for the day.
 I just bike towards a direction and see how far I can get.
 On average that’s around 70km per biking day.
 While I bike, I listen to many audiobooks ranging from history to spirituality, or some good classic novel.
 I alternate between silence, music and books.
 Time flies !

 I usually alternate that with sleeping outside, in which case I pass a small town and get some groceries.
 When I shop, I have to lock my bike outside and take all valuable stuff with me.
 I then set up my tent just before sunset and cook my dinner.
-After I finished eating, I either immediately fall asleep or write in my journal about all the new things I’ve experienced in that day.
+If I find a restaurant, I pull out my laptop and a have an hour of “worldly” activity online.
+I use my phone as a 4G hotspot, i’ll find internet anywhere – especially in India and Pakistan.
+I connect to my mailbox with a hotspot, keep editing those videos, pictures, or blog posts.
+After dinner, I write in my journal about all the new things I’ve experienced in that day.